September 28, 2022

 Incorporating Indigenous ways of knowing into coping strategies

 Dr. Sam’s prior research has found that youth of all backgrounds who are cyberbullied are more likely to engage in substance use.
 But having a trusted adult helps to mitigate the risk of using substances.
-“If we can help them build these relationships with adults, we can hopefully prevent them from coping through drugs and alcohol down the road.”
+“If we can help them build these relationships with adults, we can hopefully prevent them from coping through drugs and alcohol.”

 With these projects, she hopes to gain insight into additional effective ways of coping for Indigenous young people, which may be more focused on the community than on the individual.